California Says Autonomous Cars Don't Need Human Drivers

 I'm sort of hoping for the second option.

 The irony of safety concerns.
-(Score:2)
+(Score:3)

 "I don't trust these newfangled vehicles!
 Those computers will crash and cause accidents!"